MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Get-ClusterHCSVM.md

 translated name.

 For example, the translated name for hcsres is **HCS Virtual Machine hcsres**.
-You would pass the value to the parameter as:

-> -Name "HCS Virtual Machine hcsres"
+You would pass the value to the parameter as `-Name "HCS Virtual Machine hcsres"`

 ```yaml
 Type: String[]